crocodic-studio/crudbooster/docs/en/how-add-more-action-button.md

 In the `showIf` attribute, you can fill anything condition with any other operator.
 You can use `[field_name]` as an alias.

-Then, lets create a method to update the data status.
-Create a method after cbInit() method.
+Then, lets create a method to update the `products` status.
+Create a method after `cbInit()` method.
 ```php
 public function getSetStatus($status,$id) {
    DB::table('products')->where('id',$id)->update(['status'=>$status]);